255BITS/poly-image-reader/README.md

 ###Styling###

 Poly Reader places everything in CSS classes, so feel free to style to your hearts content.
-Here are a

 ####List of CSS classes####
   *span.poly-upload-content.browser - the text string inside the html5 drag and drop area